metricshilab/manual/LyX-LaTeX.md

 ### Introduction

-***LaTeX*** (pronounced either “Lah-tech”or, less often, “Lay-tech”) is a macro package based on ***TeX*** created by `Leslie Lamport`.
+*LaTeX* (pronounced either “Lah-tech”or, less often, “Lay-tech”) is a macro package based on *TeX* created by Leslie Lamport.
 Mike Unwalla explains where it came from and what it can do: [*a one-page high-level overview*](https://www.techscribe.co.uk/ta/latex-introduction.pdf)

 See more information at the [latex project homepage](https://www.latex-project.org/)

 #### Skills needed

 LaTeX requires no specialist knowledge, although literacy and some familiarity with the publishing process is useful.
 It is, however, assumed that we are completely fluent and familiar with using our computer before we start.
-Specifically, effective use of this document requires that we already know and understand the following very thoroughly:
+Specifically, effective use of this document requires that we already know and understand the following  thoroughly:

 -  how to use a good plain-text editor (not a word processor like OpenOffice, WordPerfect, or Microsoft Word).

--  where to find all 95 of the printable ASCII characters on our keyboard and what they mean, and how to type accents and symbols, if we use them.
+-  where to find all 95 of the printable ASCII characters on our keyboard and what they mean, and how to type accents and symbols when needed.

 -  how to create, open, save, close, rename, move, and delete files and folders (directories).